Putting Matcha powder in a cup using bamboo scoop

 Ceremonial Matcha

 Because of their finer texture and less bitter qualities, ceremonial matcha is ideal in tea ceremonies and everyday beverages such as matcha lattes or matcha lemonade.
 One interesting thing to note about ceremonial matcha is the complexity and nuance of each producer’s matcha flavor.
 Some matcha varieties are rich, some are mellow, and some are floral – yet all qualify as high quality.
-Your personal taste preference determines their usage and enjoyment.
+Your personal taste preferences determines their usage and enjoyment.

 Our popular Matcha Otome is one with a rich umami profile from Kyoto’s esteemed Uji prefecture.
 We tasted over 8 different types of matcha from our tea producer in order to find the perfect balance for our matcha selection.
 This ceremonial matcha is a team favorite for its delightful aroma, color, minimal bitterness, and smooth texture.